judithpatudith/blog/content/posts/github-pr-tips.md

 draft: false
 ---

-A pull request is a GitHub-specific concept that allows reviewers to compare changes you request with the current versions of the files you're changing.
+A pull request is a GitHub-specific concept that allows repository (repo) maintainers to compare changes you request with the current versions of the files you're changing.
 For background on the process of changing files with Git see the introductions.

 # What's the point of a Pull Request?

 A Pull Request (PR) is a collection of commits that you ask to copy from one branch of a project to another, plus metadata that GitHub provides to help you and your reviewer talk about the changes in those commits.
-When you open a PR, you are asking a repo's maintainers evaluate and hopefully accept all of the changes on a particular branch that you created.
+When you open a PR, you are asking a repo's maintainers to evaluate and hopefully accept all of the changes on a particular branch that you created.
 Your PR should explain two things to your reviewers, what you want to change, and why you want to change it.

 # What makes a PR good?